 When the PIC family of microcontrollers from Microchip Technologies Inc. began gaining popularity in the early 1990s, Terry jumped at the chance to use this micro to add embedded computing power to the Weeder Technologies' product core.
 Over the next five years, Terry wrote dozens of articles published in electronic hobbyist magazines including "Popular Electronics," "Radio Electronics," "Electronics Now," "Nuts & Volts," and others, which depicted the many uses of the PIC microcontroller, and demonstrated ways to design it into compact electronic circuits.

 From the results of these efforts, by the mid 1990s, custom design contracts and microcontroller firmware development accounted for the bulk of Weeder Technologies' labors, and helped pave the course to come.
-In 1997, Terry moved the business down to the Gulf coast of Florida and concentrated on the design/development of the Stackable Data Modules as seen on the web site today.
-This family of data modules was envisioned to serve as a quick, economical, snap-together, Data Acquisition & Control platform, which could easily be connected to standard off-the-shelf PCs and laptops without accessing internal card cages.
-The new product line entered full production in January of 2000 and to this date, Weeder Technologies has shipped tens of thousands of units and has accumulated well over 9000 customers spanning 76 countries around the globe.
+In 1997, Terry moved the business down to the Gulf coast of Florida and concentrated on the design/development of the Stackable DAQ Modules as seen on the web site today.
+This family of DAQ modules was envisioned to serve as a quick, economical, snap-together, Data Acquisition & Control platform, which could easily be connected to standard off-the-shelf PCs and laptops without accessing internal card cages.
+The new product line entered full production in January of 2000 and very quickly gained popularity due to its ease of use, reliability, and straight forward command set.
 Among other things, these products are currently being used in the Auto Industry, Wastewater and Power Plants, Oil Rigs in the Gulf of Mexico, Maritime applications, and National Defense including efforts in Iraq, Afghanistan, and Homeland Security.

 In 2002, following two years of development, Weeder Technologies released the first version of ModCom, an HMI software package developed specifically for the stackable modules and written for the Windows™ operating system.
 Eliminating the need for the end-users having to write their own software to communicate with the modules, ModCom has proven to be a valuable tool when setting up applications for time-constrained and budget-critical missions in the industrial and OEM fields.
 ModCom has evolved over the years since its debut in 2002 gaining more and more functions and will continue to do so long into the future.
 Watch for new releases.